Bali Packing List Guide on What to Bring, Wear, and More!

 We have a larger battery pack that charges two phones, but if it is just you, opting for the smaller one might be a better use of space.

 I would also highly suggest having a large backpack while in Bali.
 This will come in handy to hold things such as bug spray, water, sunscreen, a travel towel, and any of your other personal items, like cameras.
-It also works perfect as a carry-on.
+It also works perfectly as a carry-on.

 No matter where you are traveling, a universal adapter is always needed and can be re-used wherever you go.
 This universal adaptor allowed us to visit the UK, Europe, and Southeast Asia with no problem!